Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 #        [8., 5., 0.]])
 ```

-The corresponding 2D image points are detected by using the
+The corresponding 2D image points are determined by using the
-[``cv2.findChessboardCorners``][findChessboard] function after converting the chessbord image to grayscale.
+[``cv2.findChessboardCorners``][findChessboard] function after the chessboard image has
+been converted to grayscale.

 ```python
 object_corner_list = []  # corner 3-d coordinates in the world space